Jorge Posada: Personal life

 Posada's mother is Dominican and his father, Jorge Posada Sr., is Cuban, but fled to Puerto Rico to escape Fidel Castro's regime.
 Posada Sr. worked as a scout for the Colorado Rockies.

-His uncle, Leo Posada, played for the Kansas City Athletics.
+Former major league pitcher Bruce Brubaker married Posada's mother's sister, Leda, making him Posada's uncle.
+Leo Posada, who played for the Kansas City Athletics in the early 1960s, is commonly believed to have been Jorge Posada's uncle.
+They did enjoy a close relationship and worked together on Jorge's game over the years.
+However, they were at most distant kin (Leo had just one sister; Jorge Sr. was not his brother).

 Posada met Laura (née Mendez) at a party in 1997, soon recognizing her as the pitcher of the softball team in games he umpired.
 They were married on January 21, 2000.
 Laura, a former model and actress, works as an attorney.
 They have two children, Jorge Luis and Paulina.
 Derek Jeter served as best man at the wedding.

 Posada's son, Jorge Luis, suffers from craniosynostosis, which he was diagnosed with 10 days after he was born.
 Posada established the Jorge Posada Foundation, which helps fund research and offers family support.
 Jorge released a charity wine in 2008 called Jorge Cabernet to raise funds for his foundation.
 In June 2011, his son underwent what Posada hoped would be the final surgery for the condition.

 Posada wrote a children's book entitled Play Ball! that was published in 2006.
 He and his wife co-wrote Fit Home Team, a family health manual, and an autobiography titled The Beauty of Love: A Memoir of Miracles, Hope, and Healing, which describes their personal ordeals and how they dealt with them after learning of their son's birth condition in 1999.

-In 2014, Posada, along with José Contreras, filed a lawsuit against their former financial advisors, Juan Carlos Collar and Anthony Fernandez, alleging that they were scammed out of millions due to questionable investments and inside-dealing.

 After Hurricane Maria had devastated Puerto Rico in September 2017, Posada launched a relief fundraiser.
 St. Louis Cardinals catcher Yadier Molina and wife, Wanda, also started a GoFundMe campaign for victims of the hurricane on September 21, 2017.
 By December, the fund had raised over $500,000.